 Communication techniques are vital, yet most of us did not learn effective communication skills growing up.
 The good news is that they can be learnt and make a huge difference to the quality of your relationship.

-- Learn the communication do’s and dont’s with my online workshop “Communicate better”
+- Learn the communication do’s and dont’s with my online course “Safe and Connected Communication”.

-- Learn some communication skills by seeing a relationship coach or reading books such as Non Violent communication by Marshall Rosenberg.
+- Learn some communication skills by seeing a relationship counsellor or reading books such as Non Violent communication by Marshall Rosenberg.

 - Look at the list above and choose one area that feels like a priority to focus on/ heal/ take your responsibility for.

 - Sign up to my newsletter so that we can stay in touch